 Posted here are syllabi for the courses I have taught/am teaching at Indiana University.
 Click on the title for each course to access a pdf of the syllabus.
 Please feel free to use the information.
 However, if you do, please let me know.
 Thanks.

-- The central purpose of this course is to challenge students to consider how fundamental educational theories may be applicable to their work in music education.
-The course will begin with a survey of behaviorist, social cognitivist, and constructivist learning theories.
-Conceptual approaches for studying the intersections of music and creativity as well as motivation will also be explored.
-Lastly, opportunities to consider selected technological perspectives on music education will follow.
+- The central purpose of this course is to challenge students to consider how learning theories may be applicable to their work in music education.
+The course will begin with a survey of several foundational theories that have had a strong influence upon contemporary approaches to educational design: information processing theory, social cognitive theory, and constructivist theories.
+The intersection between music pedagogy and popular concepts pertaining to culturally responsive pedagogy, motivation, and creativity will also be explored.
 The students will work to integrate music education research into their understanding and application of each topic.
 The assignments in this course are designed to (a) engage students in reflective thinking, (b) foster basic scholarly skills (i.e., searching, understanding, applying, synthesizing), and (c) provide opportunities for applying ideas to their own teaching settings.

 - This course is a survey of topics relevant to the fundamental pedagogical challenges of instrumental music teaching.
 The course emphasizes pedagogical processes (teaching/learning issues) as well as philosophical and curricular issues in instrumental music education.
 Topics of note include: sound-to-symbol pedagogy; planning, implementing, and reflecting on large ensemble rehearsals; incorporating elements of comprehensive musicianship, improvisation, and composition into ensemble contexts; and teaching students to practice.
 The assignments of this course are designed so as to encourage students to reflect on their own teaching practices and focus their work on areas of interest that are directly related to their personal professional growth.